 The Statement of Cash Flows presents the changes in the University's cash and cash equivalents during the most recent fiscal year.
-This Statement is prepared using the direct method.
-The Statement breaks out the sources and uses of the University's cash and cash equivalents into four categories:
+This Statement is prepared using the direct method and does not include the cash flows of the discretely presented component units.